rwabukwererealfred/simple-job-application/README.md

 - Required: file Name
 - Link: http://localhost:8080/api/job/download/{fileName}

-#### That the main activities needed on the project and others are non functional requirement like authentication, authorization or user account creation, etc
+#### That the main activities needed on the project and others are non functional requirement like authentication, authorization, user account creation, etc